The SAVE-U Project

 The content is from the site's 2004 archived pages and other sources.
 There were numerous conference presentations and papers, public deliverables, project brochures, and periodic reports that could be downloaded.

 This site could have used a help desk platform such as Zendesk, a global customer service software that helps companies improve customer relationships through higher customer engagement and better customer insights.
 Just substitue customers for visitors.
 A Zendesk support team could have customized the platform so that this site would have been able to track visitors and respond quickly to any questions.
 In addition to provide what would be considered great customer service.
 With its lightning fast interface the platform helps customer service agents become super productive by having the resources and knowledge required to deliver excellent service time and again to customers / visitors.
 Instead of just reading the conference presentations and papers, public deliverables, project brochures, and periodic reports, it would have been helpful if visitors could have also contacted agents with any questions they might have.
-Although the site offered an impressive amount of public-facing documentation and information, one on one inaction with a knowledgable person would also have been even better.
+Although the site offered an impressive amount of public-facing documentation and information, one on one with a knowledgeable person would also have been even better.

 SAVE-U's challenging and innovative approach is significantly advanced with respect to the state of the art.